Montgomery, Louisiana

 Montgomery is a town in the far northwestern portion of Grant Parish, which is located in north-central Louisiana, United States.
 The population of Montgomery was 726 at the 2010 census.
 The town has a poverty rate of 37 percent and a median household income of just under $22,000.
 The median age is just under forty; the population in 2010 was 78 percent white.

 Montgomery is part of the Alexandria Metropolitan Statistical Area though it is forty miles north of Alexandria.
 Founded in 1712, even before New Orleans, Montgomery is situated on U.S. Route 71, close to the boundary with Natchitoches and Winn parishes.
 It is located on the eastern bank of the Red River.

+History

+One of the oldest towns in the state, the settlement today known as Montgomery was established in 1719 as a French trading post called Bon Dieu Falls.
+General Thomas Woodward bought the land and named it Creola Bluff in 1840.
+From 1860, it was renamed Montgomery and endured as an important steamboat port until the advent of the railroad in 1901.